-The Board also recognises that holding excessive reserves is an inefficient use of policyholders' funds.
+While the Board recognises that having significant capital reserves is particularly beneficial in times of market and economic uncertainty, such as the current COVID-19 pandemic, it also acknowledges that holding excessive reserves can be an inefficient use of policyholders' funds.
 The Board intends that Westfield Health should hold a minimum of 150% of its Solvency Capital Requirement (on a Solvency II basis) under any "base case" financial model, and a minimum of 125% of its Solvency Capital Requirement under any reasonably foreseeable adverse scenario.